Mosamorphing/WTF-React/11_Data Fetching/readme.md

   .catch((error) => console.error("Error:", error));
 ```

-In the above code, we called the json placeholder's posts endpoint (which could be any endpoint really) and then expected to get a response from the endpoint, which was then converted into JSON in the second line.
-Afterwards, we logged our data into the console to see what it looked like before proceeding to render it on the UI.
+In the code provided, we made a request to the JSON Placeholder's posts endpoint (which could be any endpoint) and anticipated receiving a response.
+This response was then converted into JSON format in the following line.
+Finally, we logged the data to the console to examine its structure before rendering it on the user interface.

-Here's a full example of the fetch api, combined with useEffect, to fetch data from an endpoint when the page mounts and then render the data on the frontend.
+Here's a complete example demonstrating how to use the Fetch API with `useEffect` to fetch data from an endpoint when the page loads, and then render that data on the frontend.

 ```javascript
 import { useState, useEffect } from "react";